 One doesn’t have to go to North Carolina to enjoy sourwood honey at its best.
-Though rare, some grocery stores and supermarkets have this item among their stocks.
+Though rare, some grocery stores and supermarkets have these items in their stocks.

 Online, you can find sourwood honey all over the web in various e-commerce stores.
 You can even order one from Amazon.com.
 You can check the product information and customer reviews to assuage your doubts about its purity.

-Another great option is this sourwood honey from Savannah Bee Company.
+This one is our favorite and is available for purchase on Amazon.com.
 Gluten-free, this superfood is certified kosher.
 This variety is sourced from the Southern Appalachian Mountains of Georgia, Tennessee, and North Carolina.

 Did you know that Sourwood Honey has been hailed twice as the best honey in the world?

 In 2005 and 2007, it was hailed as “The Best Honey in the World” by the Apimondia World Honey Show, a bi-annual global conference for beekeepers and honey enthusiasts.

 Every August, thousands of people flock to Black Mountain, North Carolina, as it hosts the Sourwood Festival.